All Episodes

 Harvard political scientist Robert Putnam, author of Bowling Alone, is very nervous about releasing his new research, and understandably so.

-His five-year study shows that immigration and ethnic diversity have a devastating short and medium-term influence on the social capital, the fabric of associations, trust and neighborliness that create and sustain communities.
+His five-year study shows that immigration and ethnic diversity have a devastating short- and medium-term influence on the social capital, the fabric of associations, trust, and neighborliness that create and sustain communities.

 He fears that his work on the surprisingly negative effects of diversity will become part of the immigration debate, even though he finds that in the long run, people do forge new communities and new ties.

-His study reveals that immigration and diversity not Only reduce social capital between ethnic groups, but also within the groups themselves.
+His study reveals that immigration and diversity not only reduce social capital between ethnic groups, but also within the groups themselves.

 Trust, even for members of one's own race, is lower.

-Altruism and community cooperation rarer.
+Altruism and community cooperation are rarer.

 Friendships fewer.

-He writes in colloquial language, people living in ethnically diverse settings appear to hunker down, that is to pull in like a turtle.
+He writes, in colloquial language, people living in ethnically diverse settings appear to hunker down.

-And so, you know, they do this story here, whites are now in the minority in nearly one in ten U.S. counties, and it talk about how the societies are being roiled where this is happening.
+Whites are now in the minority in nearly one in 10 U.S. counties, and they talk about how the societies are being roiled where this is happening.

 Yeah, it is true.